memoiry/ModMashup.jl/docs/src/dev/GSoC.md

 3. Only need similarity networks file and utilize julia's internal functionality to index patients' name to their id while GeneMANIA cost many time to construct Java database.

-**Input of this tutorial**: Mashup and GeneMANIA example shared same input.
+**Input of this experiments**: Mashup and GeneMANIA example shared same input.

 - TCGA Breast cancer dataset.
 Information used was patient ID and whether tumour is of subtype ‘Luminal A’ (LumA) or other.
 - N=348 patients with 232 as traning samples.
 Classes={LumA, other} annotation.